PhilAldridge/Academy-PhotoApp/README.md

 # Hack Day 1 Boilerplate

 ## Branch Repository
-Click on master, and in the dropdown create a new branch named after your team name
+Click on master, and in the dropdown create a new branch named after your team name (only one person should do this!)

-##Clone Repository
+##Clone Repository & Setup
-In your new branch, click Clone
+In your new branch, click *Clone* button

 Use HTTPS